 “Mystically, the philosophic death is the destruction of the numerous aspects of the personality, so that from the soul and its extensions (the divine elements) may be formed the Diamond Soul of the Rose Cross.”

 This covers vast spans of history in the Plan.
+Because the wisdom is timeless it equally illumines the questions which cut the edge of our day and even suggests a regeneration of the gene pool through cross-fertilisation.
 How mysteriously this portal of Saturn and Mars leads into the Rose Cross, they are its agents.

-Now let’s see what Manly Hall says about the various persian and hebraic inscriptions.
+Now let’s see what Manly Hall says about the various Persian and Cuneiform inscriptions.

-He says: “Beyond the ninth degree the physical body cannot go – the corpse is cast out of the Temple which the Trojan Horse represents.
+He writes: “Beyond the ninth degree the physical body cannot go – the corpse is cast out of the Temple which the Trojan Horse represents.
 (Under Sagittarius constellation, they fought to defend Helen.)

-“The upper inscription reads: ‘the hidden things shall be brought to view and stripped off.
+He continues, “The Arabic text at the top of the plate reads “That which is hidden shall be brought to view or: ‘the hidden things shall be brought to view and stripped off.
 The cuneiform (central?) reads: ‘the Gate of the end, when the Leg or the Waterman turns in the circle’ (Aquarian Equinox.)
 In the boxlike frame in the lower picture of the rotten cadaver and the scarlet man, the words mean: ‘The select few – how many are there?
 Forty who in brotherly love assemble together to the four quarters and the Bird.
 Here in the lower mortal sphere, to be held, until in its place is the coming in the fourth quarter (Aquarius).
-The large characters MB to the other side mean the alchemical process whereby the morification and destruction of the body is accomplished.
+The large characters M B mean the alchemical process whereby the mortification and destruction of the body is accomplished.

 “The floriate letters under the pictures are words to be completed by the addition of other letters.
 Then they read: “Seek after the all-powerful Lord who is the guardian of the Tree of Life.”